 Properly dispose of pet waste.

 The settlement from Nyanza Chemical Company established a Natural Resources Damages Fund.
 State and federal trustees of the fund are developing a plan to restore the natural resources damaged by the Nyanza Chemical Waste Dump Site, particularly the Sudbury River.
 To compensate for natural resources and natural resource services injured as a result of mercury contamination, the Trustees seek to restore wetland, floodplain, and riverine habitats and species that utilize or historically utilized these habitats, particularly birds and riverine fish, as well as other aquatic organisms, amphibians, reptiles, and mammals.
-Learn more about the Natural Resources Restoration Plan.
+Learn more about the Restoration Plan and Environmental Assesment.